How Do I Set Up FightCamp Boxing at Home?

 What Type of Flooring Should I Use For My Home Boxing Gym?

-That’s why you should get a good quality floor mat to complete your home boxing space.
+Flooring like carpet, hardwood, or concrete are not ideal for a home boxing gym.
+Investing in a good quality floor mat to complete your home boxing space is best.
 With a mat, you have secure footing and enough cushion that you can easily set up anywhere.
-FightCamp’s interactive gym package comes with a floor mat specifically designed to be the ideal flooring for your boxing workouts.
+FightCamp’s interactive gym package comes with a floor mat specifically designed for your boxing workouts.